Lung transplantSolid organ transplant - lung

 The recovery period is about 6 months.
 Often, your transplant team will ask you to stay close to the hospital for the first 3 months.
 You will need to have regular check-ups with blood tests and x-rays for many years.

-A lung transplant is a major procedure that is performed for patients with life-threatening lung disease or damage.
+A lung transplant is a major procedure that is performed for people with life-threatening lung disease or damage.

-Around four out of five people are still alive 1 year after the transplant.
-Around two out of five transplant recipients are alive at 5 years.
-Outcomes are similar for single and double lung transplants.
+About four out of five patients are still alive 1 year after the transplant.
+About two out of five transplant recipients are alive at 5 years.
 The highest risk of death is during the first year, mainly from problems such as rejection.

 Fighting rejection is an ongoing process.
-The body's immune system considers the transplanted organ as an invader (much like an infection) and may attack it.
+The body's immune system considers the transplanted organ as an invader and may attack it.

-To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs (such as cyclosporine and corticosteroids).
+To prevent rejection, organ transplant patients must take anti-rejection (immunosuppression) drugs.
 These drugs suppress the body's immune response and reduce the chance of rejection.
 As a result, however, these drugs also reduce the body's natural ability to fight off infections.

 The immune response is how your body recognizes and defends itself against bacteria, viruses, and substances that appear foreign and harmful....

 By 5 years after a lung transplant, at least one in five people develop cancers or have problems with the heart.
 For most people, the quality of life is improved after a lung transplant.
 They have better exercise endurance and are able to do more on a daily basis.